 2. Helps Prevent Plaque-Induced Gingivitis

 Oil pulling dramatically decreases the possibility of getting Gingivitis.
 This is based on multiple studies, including the one mentioned above.
 However, one great study focused on plaque-induced gingivitis.
-They found that it had a significant impact on gingivitis and that it could prevent plaque-induced gingivitis from occurring in the first place.

 3. Prevents Tooth Decay